rarible/protocol/docs/ethereum/smart-contracts/tokens.md

 # Tokens

-The Rarible protocol for Ethereum supports two types of tokens:
+Rarible Protocol Ethereum supports two types of tokens:

 * [ERC-721](https://eips.ethereum.org/EIPS/eip-721 ) is a standard interface for non-interchangeable tokens.
 This type of token is unique and may have a value different from the value of another token from the same smart contract.
 * [ERC-1155](https://eips.ethereum.org/EIPS/eip-1155 ) is a standard interface for contracts that manage multiple types of tokens.
 One deployed contract can include any combination of interchangeable tokens, non-interchangeable tokens, or other configurations.